-CLUSTER: CORE COMPETENCIES COMPETENCY NAME: Planning and Organising COMPETENCY DEFINITION: Able to plan, prioritise and organise informati plans to manage risk. ion and resources effectively to ensure the qua lity of service delivery and build efficient contingency AC HIEVEMENT LEVELS BASIC COMPETENT ADVANCED SUPERIOR Able to follow basic plans and organise tasks around set objectives.
+CLUSTER : CORE COMPETENCIES COMPETENCY NAME : Planning and Organising COMPETENCY DEFINITION : Able to plan, prioritise and organise information and resources effectively to ensure the quality of service delivery and build efficient contingency plans to manage risk.
+ACHIEVEMENT LEVELS BASIC COMPETENT SUPERIOR Able to follow basic plans and organise tasks around set objectives.
 Actively and appropriately organise information and resources required for a task.
 Able to define institutional objectives, develop comprehensive plans, integrate and coordinate activities and assign appropriate resources for successful implementation.
 Focus on broad strategies and initiatives when developing plans and actions.
 Understand the process of planning and organising but requires guidance and development in providing detailed and comprehensive plans.
 Recognise the urgency and importance of tasks.
-Identify in advance required stages and actions to complete tasks.
-Able to protect and forecast short, medium and long term requirements of the institution and local government.
-Able to follow existing plans and ensure that objectives are met.
+Identify in advance required stages and actions to complete tasks. • Able to protect and forecast short, medium and long term requirements of the institution and local government. • Able to follow existing plans and ensure that objectives are met.
 Balance short and long-term plans and goals and incorporate into the team's performance objectives.
 Schedule realistic timelines, objectives and milestones for tasks and projects.
 Focus on short-term objectives in developing plans and actions Schedule tasks to ensure they are performed within budget and with efficient use of time and resources.
-Produce clear, detailed and comprehensive plans to achieve institutional objectives.
-Arrange information and resources required for a task, but require further structure and organisation.
+Produce clear, detailed and comprehensive plans to achieve institutional objectives. • Arrange information and resources required for a task, but require further structure and organisation.
 Measures progress and monitor performance results.
 Identify possible risk factors and design and implement appropriate contingency plans.
 Adapt plans in light of changing circumstances.
+Prioritise tasks and projects according to their relevant urgency and importance.
 Translate policy into relevant projects to facilitate the achievement of institutional objectives.